mubeeniqbal/guides/install-remix-os-on-vmware.md

 13. Disk file: **remix-os.vmdk**
 14. Click **Finish**

 After that you will see the Remix OS virtual machine tab created in VMware Workstation but we are not done yet configuring the VM.
-On that tab click on **Edit virtual machine settings**.

-Configure the VM as follows.
+On that tab click on **Edit virtual machine settings** and then configure the VM as follows.

 **Hardware** tab: